Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/ts.md

 `TS4 = @TS('HOUR',0)`

-Time series TS4 gives a time series with 0 in all of the hours for requested time period.
+Time series TS4 gives a time series with 0 in all hours for the requested time period.

 Default curve type is `STEP`.
 To make the result series linear you can add a second argument with value `'LINEAR'` like this: